June Millington: 1980–1993: Solo albums, Fabulous Records, and personal life

 In early 1980, Millington started working on her debut solo album, Heartsong, a soft-rock folk album, and toured to support the album.

 By August 1981, Millington had moved to the Bay Area, and had separated from Robbins, with Robbins briefly becoming the partner of Cris Williamson.
 In 1981 Millington started her own record label, Fabulous Records, a subsidiary of Olivia Records.
 Through most of the 1980s, Millington toured as a solo artist, promoting her albums released on Fabulous Records: Heartsong (1981), Running (1983), and One World, One Heart (1988).

 In 1981 Millington produced activist Holly Near's "Fire in the Rain" album for Redwood Records.

 After the collapse of a relationship, in 1982, Millington moved to Milwaukee, Wisconsin, where she wrote the songs for her Running album.
 At that time, Millington was studying Tibetan Buddhism.
 Millington recorded Running in San Francisco at the Wally Heider Studios on Hyde Street, with her sister Jean playing on it.
 Earl Slick, Jean's then husband played on the title cut.

 In 1984, Millington moved briefly to Kurtistown, Hawaii, where her youngest brother David lived, and wrote songs for her album One World, One Heart.
 In an effort to deepen her understanding of Tibetan Buddhism, in the autumn of 1984 Millington started following the Dalai Lama around and received his teachings.

 In 1984, Millington began her domestic partnership with education activist Ann F. Hackler.
 Millington moved to the Amherst, Massachusetts area, where Hackler was director of the Women's Center at Hampshire College.
 Millington recalled in November 2012:

 I lived with her at the college for two years and learned a lot about institutional thinking.

-Millington's 1993 solo release, Ticket to Wonderful, synthesized a 30-year exploration of musical styles and sounds – which began with folk and rock and journeyed through funk, reggae, salsa, pop, and world beat.
+Ticket to Wonderful was released by the Millington sisters in 1993.